HeardLibrary/digital-scholarship/pubs/omeka/index.md

 ## Create the web server

 1\.
 Set up an EC2 instance on AWS called “omeka”, provisioned with Ubuntu and using system defaults (64-bit x86, t2.micro, 1x8 GB storage).
-Created a new RSA key called omeka_project.pem and used it.
+Create a new RSA key called `omeka_project.pem` and use it.
 Let it create a new security group.
 Allow SSH traffic from anywhere.
-Check the Allow HTTPS traffic and Allow HTTP traffic.
-Then click Launch Instance.
+Check `Allow HTTPS traffic` and `Allow HTTP traffic`.
+Then click `Launch Instance`.

 Instructions in the next two steps are for Linux (i.e. Mac command line).
 For other operating systems like Windows, you may need to modify them.